saatvikshah1994/saatvikshah1994.github.io/_posts/blog_posts/2016-2-12-SMR_ThumbsUpDown.md

 I have not run a test on the complete dataset.
 Tests on a small subsample gave decent results.
 I have currently thought out a plan to overcome the screen scraping limitations, but this is currently in development.

 <h2 id='whatsnext'>What's next?</h2>
-Next up, I'll be going into the details of a completely unsupervised system for sentiment analysis, by utilising **search engine results**.
+Next up, I'll be starting off on using a more recent method of representing textual data known as [Word Embeddings](https://en.wikipedia.org/wiki/Word_embedding).

 <h2 id='refs'>References</h2>
 <h4>Papers</h4>